-Liz Scheltens of Vox explores how mindfulness is making its way into US schools.
+In this video from Vox, Liz Scheltens explores how mindfulness is making its way into US schools.

-The video highlights criticism for bringing mindfulness to schools: David Forbes, a professor in the School Counseling program at CUNY argues these programs target schools with students of color and the practice also encourages kids to be passive and “adjust to situations that many of us think people should adjust to.”
+Others, such as David Forbes, a professor in the School Counseling program at CUNY, argue meditation programs target schools with students of color.
+Forbes said the practice encourages kids to be passive and “adjust to situations that many of us think people should adjust to.”

 “We don’t want them to react in the face of a threat from a police officer in such a way that provokes something destructive happening, that provokes something fatal happening,” Gill tells Scheltens.

 - Explore the case studies: There’s a school in Dallas, Texas that has been incorporating mindfulness into their curriculum for almost 20 years and tracking their kids’ progress.
 They’ve accumulated significant data showing the positive effects of incorporating mindfulness into education.
 Their students are learning essential skills for handling stress, plus improving their memory, capacity to plan and organize, and to feel empathy, all the while improving their test scores.

 - Build better programs: “You wouldn’t ask a teacher who can’t swim to teach a swimming class from a textbook,” says Jamie Bristow, director of The Mindfulness Initiative.
 He suggests four ways to avoid poorly designed school mindfulness programs and how to get your community to help a mindfulness program thrive.

 - Don’t forget the teachers: According to recent research, training teachers in mindfulness can improve well-being in the classroom.